SAP-samples/teched2025-DT261/exercises/ex01/README.md

 ## Exercise 1.3 Extend the behavior definition with a determination

-In a second step we will now add a determination `ZZ_setOverallStatus` to the behavior defintion extension.
+In a second step we will now add a determination `ZZ_setOverallStatus` to the behavior definition extension.
 This shall be executed in case the content of the field `OrderedItem` is changed by the user.

-1. Add the following statement to your behavior defintion extension `ZDT261R_EXT_SHOPTP_###`.
+1. Add the following statement to your behavior definition extension `ZDT261R_EXT_SHOPTP_###`.

    <pre lang="ABAP">
      determination ZZ_setOverallStatus on modify {  field OrderedItem; }